-8 Ways a Brain Injury Can Change Your Life Forever
+How a Brain Injury Can Affect Your Life

 Victims that suffer from a brain injury are expected to endure a variety of issues.
 Any moderate or severe damage done to the brain can result in traumatic brain injury.
 Some may even become permanently disabled.